 Buttons and Controls

-On the control panel are six preprogrammed beverage settings: Ristretto, espresso, lungo, cappuccino, latte, hot milk, and hot water.
+To manage all of your brews, the touchscreen and the buttons surrounding it will On the control panel are six preprogrammed beverage settings: Ristretto, Espresso, Lungo, Cappuccino, Latte, hot milk, and hot water.
 The control panel (located atop the unit) is intuitive in its function with one-touch operation and all six settings are fully customizable.

 The six setting icons, when pushed, prompt the window to display the respective type of beverage – from there you can make adjustments like increasing or reducing size.
 The little gear shift icon right in the middle will allow you to go to the menu to make and save drink size settings, language preferred, etc. via the arrow keys.
 When you make a selection on the panel it will blink and continue to do so while the drink is under construction.